 While Minu has a lot of the same features as Yoyo it is not as compact (from what I can tell) and won’t fit in the overhead storage on the plane.
 But, there are a lot of other great things parents will love.

-It features a very roomy seat that can accommodate a child from 3 months and up to 50 lbs.
+It features a very roomy seat with a deep recline that can accommodate a child from 3 months and up to 50 lbs.
 If you have a newborn you can convert it into a travel system by replacing the seat with an infant car seat or by converting it into a pram by replacing the seat with a birth kit.
 It works with Mesa and Maxi-Cosi car seats.

 Like on all Uppababy strollers the canopy is large and UPF 50+ with a pop-out sunvisor that offers plenty of coverage.
 Large mesh peekaboo window with magnetic closure provides nice air circulation on a hot summer day.
 I also liked how roomy and easy to access the basket is.
 Baskets are usually tiny on lightweight strollers.
 This one can fit your medium-large diaper bag.

-The wheels are around 6″ and it has all-wheel suspension to help with the bumps.
+Just like on most lightweight strollers the wheels are small, but all-wheel suspension helps with the bumps.
 The fold is one-hand and is very compact as I’ve mentioned above.
-I don’t have exact folded size right now.
-From what I’ve seen so far I think it’s possible to hold a baby in one hand and fold it with the other.
-But, I have to test it and see if the auto brake activates easily or if you need to squeeze the stroller together to activate it.
+You can hold your baby in one hand and fold it with the other.
 This compact package weighs only 14.5 lbs so you can easily throw it over your shoulder.

-Overall, it sounds like a great stroller and since all of the UPPAbaby models become best sellers, I think this one will be very popular too.
+Overall, this is a great stroller that I think will be very popular too.
 That is one of the reasons I included it in my ‘top 20 best strollers for 2018‘ list.
-This buggy comes out in Spring 2018 and will retail for around $399-$429 depending on a style.
+This buggy comes in four colors and retails for around $399-$429 depending on a style.

 -Roomy seat.
-The seat looks very roomy and deep.
+The seat is very roomy and deep.
+It is 13″ wide with 18″ seat back and a measurement of 26″ from the bottom of the seat to the top of the canopy.
 It can accommodate a child from 3 months and up to 50 lbs.
 I also like how wide the sides of the stroller are.
 Great for extra support on the sides.
-It has a strap recline system (not my favorite) that is suitable from 3 months from what I can tell.
+It has a strap recline system (not my favorite) that is suitable from 3 months.

 -5-point harness.
 It has an adjustable padded 5-point harness with a center release buckle.

 -Medium size basket.
-The underneath basket is a good size and can fit a medium to large diaper bag.
+The underneath basket has a high weight limit of 20 lbs and can fit a medium to large diaper bag.
 It’s very easy to access from the back or the front.

 -All-wheel suspension.
 Helps to smooth out the bumps.